NVIDIA/cutlass/media/docs/efficient_gemm.md

 [mma.sync](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#warp-level-matrix-instructions-mma)
 or [wmma](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#warp-level-matrix-instructions-wmma-mma)
 instructions or by thread-level matrix computations issued to CUDA cores.
-For maximum performance, access to shared memory should be bank conflict free.
+For maximum performance, access to shared memory should be free of bank conflicts.
 To maximize data reuse within the warp, a large warp-level GEMM tile should be chosen.

 ### Thread-level GEMM

 At the lowest level of blocking, each thread is responsible for processing a certain number of elements.
-Threads cannot access each other's registers so we choose an organization that enables values held in registers to be reused for multiple math instructions.
+Threads cannot access each other's registers, so we choose an organization that enables values held in registers to be reused for multiple math instructions.
 This results in a 2D tiled structure within a thread, in which each thread issues a sequence of independent math instructions to the CUDA cores and computes an accumulated outer product.